ICC Quick Summary

 Themes and Perspectives (16 credits)

+Students will complete 16 credits of coursework focused on one of six themes: Identities; Inquiry, Imagination, and Innovation; Mind, Body, Spirit; Power & Justice; Quest for a Sustainable Future; or World of Systems.
 Themes and Perspectives courses may not apply toward a student's major program.
-Ithaca Seminars have perspective designations; students who change Theme need to complete one course from each Perspective for their new theme.
+Ithaca Seminars have perspective designations; students who change ICC theme need to complete one course from each Perspective for their new theme.
 Ithaca Seminars numbered 108xx and 118xx are equivalent to WRTG10600.

 Ithaca Seminar (4 credits)